Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "top"
     - @c "bottom"
   - @c "include-header": @c true to include a header (the default), @c false to not.
+  - @c "title": if @c "include-header" is @c true, a string specifying the title of the legend.
   - @c "ring": for pie charts, which ring to use for the legend.\n Available options are:
     - @c "outer": only the outer (or only) ring is included.
 (This is the default.)